broadinstitute/gatk/README.md

 or a [pull request](https://github.com/broadinstitute/gatk/pulls).
 If you're not a committer, you will need to [make a fork](https://help.github.com/articles/fork-a-repo/) of the gatk repository and [issue a pull request](https://help.github.com/articles/be-social/) from your fork.

-To become a committer, you need to make several high-quality code contributions and be approved by the current committers.

 For ideas on what to contribute, check issues labeled ["Help wanted (Community)"](https://github.com/broadinstitute/gatk/issues?q=is%3Aopen+is%3Aissue+label%3A%22Help+Wanted+%28Community%29%22).
 Comment on the issue to indicate you're interested in contibuting code and for sharing your questions and ideas.